Once a Knick, always a Knick: Rose back in New York lineup - WTMJ

 And that was before he even played.

-Rose made his second Knicks debut Tuesday night in Miami, checking in with 3:27 left in the first quarter and doing so without even having gone through any sort of practice with the team.
-It’s not like he doesn’t know the plays; this is his third go-round with Knicks coach Tom Thibodeau, after they were together in Chicago and Minnesota.
+Rose made his second Knicks debut Tuesday night in Miami, scoring 14 points in 20 minutes in New York’s 98-96 loss to the Heat.
+He hadn’t even gone through practice with the team yet but it’s not like he didn’t know the plays; this is his third go-round with Knicks coach Tom Thibodeau, after they were together in Chicago and Minnesota.

 “It’s obviously someone that I’m familiar with and we’ve been through a lot of things together,” Thibodeau said.
 “But the biggest part is what I felt he can contribute to our team.
 And I’ve always been partial to good players.
 If someone is a good player, I’m interested.
 And I think he’ll add a lot to our team.
 I know his character.
 I know the type of teammate he is.”